What is the Midwest Award?

 The St Louis Section established the ACS Midwest Award in 1944 to publicly recognize outstanding achievements in chemistry in the Midwest region.
 The award is conferred annually on a scientist who has made meritorious contributions to the advancement of pure or applied chemistry, chemical education, and the profession of chemistry.
 The award ceremony takes place during a banquet at the Midwest Regional ACS meeting in October, at which the awardee or the nominator usually organizes an Award Symposium with speakers in the awardee’s field of study.

 To be eligible, a nominee’s cited work must have been performed while he or she was residing within the Midwest Region of the ACS (map).
 However, the nominee does not have to be an ACS member.
-Neither the nominee nor the nominator has to currently reside in any of these locations.
+Neither the nominee nor the nominator has to currently reside within the Midwest Region.
 Nominees can be from industry, academia, government or private practice.
+Past recipients of any national award administered by the American Chemical Society are ineligible.

-52nd Midwest Regional Meeting of the ACS to be held in Lawrence KS, October 18-20, 2017.
-Ceremonies feature a Midwest Award Symposium and the Midwest Award Lecture.
-The award, consisting of a medallion and a cash honorarium, is presented by the St Louis Section Chair at the Midwest Awards Banquet.
-Conditions of this Award include that the recipient gives the Midwest Award Lecture, and attends the Midwest Awards Banquet; both events usually occur on the Thursday of the Midwest Regional Meeting, which would be on October 19 this year.
+The 2021 ACS Midwest Award will be presented at the 55th Midwest Regional Meeting of the ACS to be held at the University Plaza Hotel in Springfield, Missouri, over the period October 20-22, 2021.
+The meeting is hosted by the Ozarks Local Section of the ACS.
+Ceremonies feature a Midwest Award Symposium, a Midwest Award Lecture and the Midwest Awards Banquet usually scheduled on the Thursday of the meeting.
+The Award consists of a medallion and a cash honorarium; it is presented by the St. Louis Section Chair at the Midwest Awards Banquet.
+Conditions of this Award include that the recipient gives the Midwest Award Lecture and attends the Midwest Awards Banquet.